wiverson/maven-jpackage-template/README.md

 Yes, although as of this writing I don't believe there are GitHub Action runners that support M1.
 But building locally on my M1 laptop works great and generates native M1 builds.

+### I downloaded the macOS release and it won't open - the Finder says it's damaged!

+Yup, it's quarantined because it's not signed.
+You can override the quarantine via a command-line option.
+See the next Q on macOS signing, notarization, and stapling.

+### Does this support macOS signing, notarization, and stapling?

+Yes, there is a GitHub Action and a Maven profile to assist with setting all of this up for macOS applications.

+For more information, see the [documentation on getting macOS signing/notarization/stapling](/docs/apple-sign-notarize.md) set up.
+It won't work out of the box, as you need to sign up for an Apple Developer account, add a bunch of GitHub Secrets and update the pom.xml.

 ### What about Linux?

 The JavaFX builds include several other architectures, including aarch64 and arm32.
 In theory,